muqeeth/scheduling/README.md

 		if (i.split('_')[1]==i.split('_')[2]):
 			Energy_edges[j]=0
  ```
 3. If node j is in receiving nodes then cost for that path is the value assigned using random method.
-If node j acts as relay    then we add energy node j takes to transmit to node k to previous value.
+If node j acts as relay then we add energy node j takes to transmit to node k to previous cost.
 ```
 	Energy={}
 	for i in Variables: